Muad Mohamad Zaki: Career

 Muad was one of the people who were behind the Sandhaanu political magazine that criticized Maumoon Abdul Gayoom's government.

 Muad was one of the opposition Maldivian Democratic Party members on the streets of Maldives among the hundreds that were brutally cracked down upon by the National Security Service (NSS) during an anti-government demonstration in the Maldives.
 The demonstration was later known as Black Friday for the people of Maldives.
 He was detained and suffered multiple injuries and blood loss from the incident.
-Later, the European Union sent in a fact finding mission to assess the steps to be taken.
+Later, the European Union sent in a fact finding mission to assess the nature of the protests.

 Muad began his political activism through his studies on socialism while in the United Kingdom.
 He was one of the first members of the Maldivian Democratic Party when it was first formed.
 He also played a big role in communications between the British parliamentarians and European Union to lobby support for the Maldivian opposition party while the party's leader and his relative Mohamed Nasheed was based in Sri Lanka.

-His profession and expertise are derived from a number of different fields.
-He is educated in international relations and security in the United Kingdom, a certified e-commerce consultant, and has over 12 years of experience in the international shipping and trading industry based in Malaysia, as well as over five years' experience in the international tourism sector.
-He is also known as an economist and strategic analyst on world affairs.
-His experience and knowledge has helped him gain popularity.